osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 | ------------------- | ---------- | ------------ | ------------ | ----------------- | --------------------- |
 | Can be instantiated | Yes        | Experimental | No           | Forbidden         | Forbidden             |

-The full schema definition for the system components configuration is in the _Modbus_DataSource_schema.json_ located here:
+The full schema definition for the Modbus data source configuration is in the _Modbus_DataSource_schema.json_ located here:

 Windows: *%Program Files%\OSIsoft\Adapters\Modbus\Schemas*